 The Summer Residency in Art or Writing offers a three-week residential program for students completing grade 9, 10, or 11.
 The two programs immerse students in the creative environments of the University of Iowa’s world-class faculty in art or writing.
 Out of class opportunities include evening tours, lectures, and events that are designed to stretch the developing artist or writer.

 Secondary Student Training Program

-Students in grades 10-11 may apply for the Secondary Student Training Program (SSTP), a five and one-half-week residential summer research program.
-SSTP students conduct research in University research groups under the guidance of a faculty mentor.
+Students completing grade 10 or 11 may apply for the Secondary Student Training Program (SSTP), a five and one-half-week residential summer research program.
+SSTP students conduct research in university research groups under the guidance of a faculty mentor.
 Students earn 3 s.h. of academic credit.
 Visit the SSTP website to learn more about the program, including eligibility and application.

 For more information about the center and its programs, contact the Belin-Blank Center or visit its website.

 Unites self-efficacy skills attained in first-year seminar experience with exploration of how to foster more fulfilling and productive lives; understanding and development of high potential; for Bucksbaum Academy second-year students and early-entrance program supported by the Belin-Blank Center.